sebcyde/theme-roulette/README.md

 ## Features

 Theme Roulette is built for devs that frequently change their VS Code themes.
-Using the 'Spin Roulette' command, the extension will automatically change your theme every 30 minutes until the 'Stop Roulette' command is run.
+Using the 'Spin Roulette' command, the extension will automatically change your theme on a timer until the 'Stop Roulette' command is run.

+The amount of minutes between cycles can be set in the extension settings.
+The default is 15 minutes.

 ## Dependencies